localstack/localstack.github.io/content/blog/2022-09-29-contribute-to-open-source-with-localstack-hacktoberfest/index.md

 We have also achieved the 1.0 release backed up by the support of an exciting ecosystem that is inching towards making the cloud development experience a breeze.
 Our contributor base has also expanded to over 400 contributors worldwide, and things are just getting started.

-We are now looking for more contributions from the community, whether it is a minor documentation fix, bug triaging to feature improvements.
+We are now looking for more contributions from the community, whether it is a minor documentation fix, bug triaging, or feature improvement.
 We appreciate all contributions coming in, and we are looking to support all new-time contributors who are looking to contribute through Hacktoberfest.

 ## Getting started with Hacktoberfest